A Letter from the Founder

 Alexandra Krupp, Treasurer

 Alex discovered AfterWork Theater while searching for a creative outlet in her post-college life.
-She performed in the company’s inaugural production of Hair and has been hooked ever since.
+She performed in the company’s inaugural production of Hair in 2012 and has been hooked ever since.
 A founding member of the Board of Directors and a frequent performer, Alex deeply believes in AWT’s mission and is proud to be part of an organization that is enriching the lives of so many.
-Alex graduated with degrees in Religion and French from Princeton University, where she sang with Shere Khan a cappella.
-After college, Alex taught 3rd grade in Washington, DC with Teach For America, and founded her school’s first extracurricular program.
-In 2012, she moved to New York to work on Teach For America’s national staff, where she focused on recruitment, partnerships, strategy, and operations.
-After leaving her job for a yearlong around-the-world honeymoon in 2015, Alex has returned to New York and is thrilled to dive back into the world of AWT.
+Alex graduated with degrees in Religion and French from Princeton University and holds a Master’s degree in Education in conjunction with Teach For America.
+With experience in education, strategy, and recruitment, Alex now leads operations for the Data + Analytics Community at Spotify.

 Cardozie Jones, Chair, Program Development